SudoMaker/nativescript-dom-ng/README.md

 ## Template Handling for Custom Components

-There's a special maker caller `makeTemplateReceiver`, which you can use when the NativeScript component accepts templates.
+There's a special maker caller `makeTemplateReceiver`, which you can use when a NativeScript component accepts templates.

 Example: